Find out if you will need to use the new UKNI marking and how to use it.

 - your goods require mandatory third-party conformity assessment

 - you are planning to use a UK body to carry out those conformity assessments

-You will not be able to use the UKNI marking if either of the following apply:
+You must not use the UKNI marking if either of the following apply:

 - you are placing goods on the market in the EU

 - you are planning to use an EU body to carry out conformity assessments

 If you are a manufacturer based in Northern Ireland (or the manufacturer’s authorised representative) and you currently mark your goods on the basis of a supplier’s declaration of conformity, you do not need to make any changes.